Horatio Nelson Jackson: In popular culture

 Documentary film maker Ken Burns produced a film, Horatio's Drive, for PBS.
-The film is based on the book of the same name by Dayton Duncan.
+The film is accompanied by a book of the same name written by Burns and Dayton Duncan.
 Tom Hanks provided the voice-over narration for Horatio Nelson Jackson.
 The film features many old songs, framed by a popular number from 1914 called "He'd Have to Get Under – Get Out and Get Under (to Fix Up His Automobile)".
+The video game Red Dead Redemption 2 by Rockstar Games features a newspaper with a similar story about a man who traveled across the country in a car, though the names are changed.